JulienKhlt/TD_log_Project/README.md

 To check please type `docker run hello-world` (without sudo).
 If it exits with an error, add yourself to the docker group with `sudo usermod -aG docker yourUsername` and reload the system permission (rebooting works).

+*Please check that docker's daemon is running!* type `sudo systemctl enable docker --now` to start it automatically on reboot. `sudo systemctl start docker` to start it this one time.

 ## Installation

 In the root of the project, you'll find a CLI `utils` that will help you to install, run and test the project.
 Please use